Imposter Syndrome

 Those telling you that this feeling is a problem of insecurity or perfectionism or some other hang-up to be disregarded are essentially persuading you to ignore your conscience, your gut feeling, your intuition, your deeper knowing, your inner daemon.

-If the pursuit of your goals makes you feel like an imposter, you’re pursuing them in the wrong way—or you have the wrong goals.
+If the pursuit of your goals makes you feel like an imposter, you may be pursuing them in the wrong way—or have the wrong goals.
 And there is nothing that will make an honest person feel like an imposter more than resorting to social media to turn himself into a caricature, a persona, a brand, a pretentious “expert” so that he might sell widgets of one kind or another—which is the formula many influencers sell.

 Part of pursuing any goal involves checking to see whether your actions align with your values, with how you see yourself, with your ideas of who you'd like to become.
 I compare this to cracking a safe: you listen closely as you make moves.
 If the move doesn't click, you adjust and move another direction.